peberanek/beanclerk/README.md

 ### Notes

 I started Beanclerk primarily to try out some Python packages and to get better in software development by automating my daily workflow.
-So it does not have to be super inovative or unique.
-Actually, there are a couple of interesting projects of similar sort, which may provide inspiration or even solutions to the areas described above:
+Beanclerk does not aspire to be super inovative or unique.
+Actually, there are a couple of interesting projects of similar sort, which may provide inspiration or alternative solutions to the areas described above:

 * [beancount-import](https://github.com/jbms/beancount-import): Web UI for semi-automatically importing external data into beancount.
 * [finance-dl](https://github.com/jbms/finance-dl): Tools for automatically downloading/scraping personal financial data.